Thank you for subscribing

 What does ski and winter sports insurance cover?

-If you’re looking for travel insurance for a ski holiday and you’re under the age of 85, with RACV International Travel Insurance you will need to select the optional add-on called ‘Ski and Winter Sports,’ which includes:
+If you’re looking for travel insurance for a ski holiday and you’re under the age of 85, when you purchase an RACV International Travel Insurance policy, you can select the 'Ski and Winter Sports,' option if you want this cover.
+This will determine the premium you pay.

-• Skiing* - including leisure bigfoot skiing, cat skiing, cross country skiing (along a designated cross country ski route only), glacier skiing, ice hockey, ice skating, luging (on ice only), and mono skiing, off-piste skiing (with a professional guide only), recreational ski racing, and recreational skiing, snowmobiling, and tobogganing
+• Winter sports: leisure bigfoot skiing, cat skiing, cross country skiing (along a designated cross country ski route only), glacier skiing, ice hockey, ice skating, luging (on ice only), mono skiing, off-piste skiing (with a professional guide only), recreational skiing, snowmobiling and tobogganing.

 Ski and Winter Sports Overseas Medical and Hospital